Our Services

 Also known as Mitigation, Stage 4 Archeological Assessments are only employed if recoveries from the Stage 3 are productive enough.
 There are two options at this point: namely avoidance or salvage.
 Working with the client, if measure can be employed to avoid the finds and preserve the site in its context.
 If this is not possible, then excavation of the site is required.
 Excavation involves controlled removal of the archaeological resources in such a way that the cultural value of the site (artifacts, research data) is conserved for future use.
 In all possible outcomes, Woodland Heritage Northwest works with clients and communities to ensure that recoveries are used for activities that include tourism, education, research, cultural ceremonies, and respectful curation.

-All stages of Archaeological Assessments require notification to the Ministry of Heritage, Sport, Tourism and Culture Industries of the proposed work and involve an extensive report detailing the work that was completed.
+All stages of Archaeological Assessments require notification to the Ministry of Citizenship and Multiculturalism of the proposed work and involve an extensive report detailing the work that was completed.
 All work has to abide by the regulations as set out by the 2011 Standards and Guidelines for Consulting Archeologists.

 Archaeological Predictive Modelling

-• Determination of disturbance levels of forest operations
+- Assessment of disturbance related to forest operations

 GIS and Traditional Knowledge